sunchao/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ObserverNameNode.md

 ### Client configuration

-Clients who wishes to use Observer NameNode for read accesses can specify the ObserverReadProxyProvider class for proxy provider implementation, in the client-side **hdfs-site.xml** configuration file:
+Clients who wish to use Observer NameNode for read accesses can specify the ObserverReadProxyProvider class for proxy provider implementation, in the client-side **hdfs-site.xml** configuration file: